 Frequently Asked Questions: COVID-19 and the Library

-The library will look and operate in a different way as we reopen the building to the public.
-We hope to offer friendly and helpful library services while doing our best to keep the community safe.
+The library looks and operates a little differently now that the building is open, but we are here to offer friendly and helpful library services while doing our best to keep the community safe.
 Thank you for your patience, cooperation, and ongoing support.

 How will our library visit be different during the time of COVID-19?
-When you arrive, we will meet you at the Welcome Station to create a safe visit for all.
 When entering the building, patrons over 2 years of age must wear a mask and follow social distancing guidelines.
+Some services are limited or unavailable to minimize the spread of COVID-19.
+For a complete list of available services, please check our COVID-19 updates page.

 What if I cannot wear a mask for medical reasons?
-Please contact us at firstname.lastname@example.org or call 847-438-3433, and we will be happy to make accommodations for you.
+Please contact us, and we will be happy to make accommodations for you.

 Is there a limit to how many people can visit the library at a time?
 We have a limit of 50 patrons in the library at a time in order to mitigate the risk of spreading COVID-19.
-We also ask that you keep your visit as brief as possible.
+We also ask that you keep your visit as brief as possible, preferably no longer than an hour, to mitigate the risk of spreading COVID-19 and to give others a chance to visit too.

 What else is the library doing to increase safety?
 The safety of our community is our top priority.
 Here are the actions we are taking:

-- We quarantine returned materials for 72 hours.
+- We quarantine returned materials for a minimum of 7 days.

 - We have increased the thoroughness and frequency of cleaning.